People's Alliance (Spain)

 The People's Alliance (Alianza Popular, AP) was a post-Francoist electoral coalition, and later a conservative political party in Spain, founded in 1976 as a federation of political associations.
-Transformed into a party in 1977 and led by Manuel Fraga, it became the main conservative right-wing party in Spain.
+Transformed into a party in 1977 and led by Manuel Fraga, it became the main conservative party in Spain.
 It was refounded as the People's Party in 1989.

 History

 AP was born on 9 October 1976 as a federation of political associations (proto-parties).
 The seven founders were Manuel Fraga, Laureano López Rodó, Cruz Martínez Esteruelas, Federico Silva Muñoz, Gonzalo Fernández de la Mora, Licinio de la Fuente and Enrique Thomas de Carranza.
 All seven had been officials in the dictatorship of Francisco Franco; the first six had held cabinet-level posts.
 They became known as los siete magníficos ("The Magnificent Seven").

-Giving up in the project of a "reformist centre" Fraga and his small association Democratic Reform (successor of GODSA) made a turn towards neo-Francoism (the opposite path was followed by Adolfo Suárez) and joined and led what was to become, until 1979, the main neo-Francoist platform.
-The party position was perceived to be middleground between the right wing and the extreme right.
+Giving up on the project of a "reformist centre", Fraga and his small association Democratic Reform (successor of GODSA) made a turn towards neo-Francoism (the opposite path was followed by Adolfo Suárez) and joined and led what was to become, until 1979, the main neo-Francoist platform.
+The party position was perceived to be the middle ground between the right wing and the extreme right.

 Fraga's own outbursts of temper and the close ties of many of the AP candidates to the previous regime contributed to this perception.
 In particular, Fraga's often heavy-handed tactics as the first post-Franco interior minister gave voters pause.
 When elections were held in June 1977, the AP garnered 8.3% of the vote.

 In the months following the 1977 elections, dissension erupted within the AP over constitutional issues that arose as the draft document was being formulated.
 The more reactionary members voted against the draft constitution, and they advocated a shift to the right.
 Fraga, however, had wanted from the beginning to brand the party as a mainstream conservative party.
 He wanted to move the AP toward the political center in order to form a larger center-right party.
 Most of the disenchanted reactionaries left the AP for the far right, and Fraga and the remaining AP members joined other more moderately conservative and Christian Democratic politicians to form the Democratic Coalition (CD).

 It was hoped that this new coalition would capture the support of those who had voted for the Union of the Democratic Centre (UCD) in 1977, but who had become disenchanted with the Suárez government.
 When elections were held in March 1979, however, the CD received only 6.1 percent of the vote.
 Deeply disappointed, Fraga resigned as head of AP.

 By the time of the AP's Third Party Congress in December 1979, party leaders were reassessing their involvement with the CD.
 Many felt that the creation of the coalition had merely confused the voters, and they sought to emphasize the AP's independent identity.
 Fraga resumed control of the party, and the political resolutions adopted by the party congress reaffirmed the conservative orientation of the AP.